Presidency of Bongbong Marcos: Insurgency

+Communist policy

+Amid the weakening of the communist fronts by the military, in May 2023, Marcos directed the "recalibration" of the NTF-ELCAC, an anti-insurgency task force, to shift its previous "aggressive" policy and become "bringers of peace".
+Marcos appointed Vice President Sara Duterte as co-vice chair of the NTF-ELCAC.
+As part of his administration's peace initiatives, in November 2023, Marcos granted amnesty to former rebels of the Communist Party of the Philippines-New People's Army-National Democratic Front (CPP-NPA-NDF), Moro Islamic Liberation Front (MILF), and Moro National Liberation Front (MNLF); he also granted amnesty to members of the Rebolusyonaryong Partido ng Manggagawa ng Pilipinas/Revolutionary Proletarian Army/Alex Boncayao Brigade (RPMP-RPA-ABB).

+In a reversal of Duterte's policy, the Marcos administration and the NDF issued a joint statement on November 28, 2023 announcing the revival of peace talks between the two parties, with the government side to be led by retired general Emmanuel Bautista and Special Presidential Assistant Antonio Lagdameo and the NDF side to be led by Luis Jalandoni.
+Vice President Duterte asked Marcos to reconsider the plan to hold peace talks which she called an "agreement with the devil", while Speaker Martin Romualdez deemed the decision to be a "moral imperative" for the country.
+Negotiations between the Marcos administration and the NDF began in Oslo as early as 2022, but were withheld from the public.

+After the Supreme Court ruled in May 2024 that red-tagging threatens a person's right to life, liberty, or security, Human Rights Watch and Karapatan called on Marcos to abolish the NTF-ELCAC.
+Marcos rejected the calls for abolition, saying the task force was instrumental in reducing the country's internal security threat.
+In July 2024, Duterte resigned as co-vice chairperson of NTF-ELCAC.

 Social policies

 On July 2, Social Welfare (DSWD) Secretary Erwin Tulfo revealed that Marcos ordered for the list of 4Ps beneficiaries to be "cleaned" due to reports of unqualified beneficiaries receiving cash grants and refusing to surrender their accounts.
 About 1.3 million beneficiaries identified by the social welfare department as no longer poor were to face removal from the cash assistance program, which may free ₱15 billion to be distributed to "other qualified persons".
 In late August, the DSWD earmarked ₱500 million to be distributed as cash assistance for poor students, prohibiting walk-ins after an initial chaotic distribution involving beneficiaries gathering in huge crowds at the central and regional offices of the DSWD; by September 24, 676,922 students nationwide received cash aid, which totaled ₱1.652 billion, in the DSWD's six-week program.

 On July 30, Marcos vetoed a bill granting tax exemption on poll workers' honoraria; he cited the bill will "negate the progressivity of the reforms introduced under RA 10963 or the TRAIN law".